 The social worker will discuss the concerns with the referrer and considered any previous records in relation to the child and family in their agency.
 The social worker will establish:

-Where it is required a decision to discuss the referral with other agencies without parental knowledge or consent should be authorised by a Children's social care manager, and the reasons recorded.
+Where it is required a decision to discuss the referral with other agencies without parental knowledge should be authorised by a Children's social care manager, and the reasons recorded.